irving-caamal/deployment-nodeapp-azure/README.md

 > Following this steps you will be able to deploy your app with a Single dockerfile

-[Test live example deployed with this code](https://irvv17-deployment-nodeapp-azure.azurewebsites.net/api/server-status) ⚠️ If you try to test the app you need to wait a couple of minutes 'cause this deploy [turn off the server on inactivity](https://docs.microsoft.com/en-us/azure/app-service/configure-common), just wait for a minute after hit a request and you will got a response.
+[Test live example deployed with this code](https://irvv17-deployment-nodeapp-azure.azurewebsites.net/api/server-status)

+⚠️ If you try to test the app you need to wait a couple of minutes 'cause this deploy [turn off the server on inactivity](https://docs.microsoft.com/en-us/azure/app-service/configure-common), just wait for a minute after hit a request and you will got a response.

-> This works if you came from [GithubLab, GitHub Actions: Continuous Delivery with Azure](https://lab.github.com/githubtraining/github-actions:-continuous-delivery-with-azure) 'cause the starter example with static files didn't work for me,you can make work it with this configuration.
+> This works if you came from [GithubLab, GitHub Actions: Continuous Delivery with Azure](https://lab.github.com/githubtraining/github-actions:-continuous-delivery-with-azure) 'cause the starter example with static files didn't work for me,you can make work it with this configuration too.
 >
 Project structure created with **npx**